rest-for-physics/framework/projects/README.md

 ----

-**⚠ WARNING: REST is under continous development.** This README is offered to you by the REST community.
+**⚠ WARNING: REST is under continuous development.** This README is offered to you by the REST community.
 Your HELP is needed to keep this file up to date.
 You are very welcome to contribute fixing typos, updating information or adding new contributions to REST.
 See also our [Contribution Guide](https://lfna.unizar.es/rest-development/REST_v2/-/blob/master/CONTRIBUTING.md).